 For investors seeking exposure to the uranium market, Small Caps has compiled a list of uranium stocks on the ASX:

-The Letlhakane uranium project in Botswana continues to be a core strategy for A-Cap Energy, with a view to supplying uranium oxide to nuclear facilities as a prime fuel for base load power generation and battery markets.
+The Letlhakane uranium project in Botswana continues to be a core strategy for A-Cap Energy (formerly A-Cap Resources), with a view to supplying uranium oxide to nuclear facilities as a prime fuel for base load power generation and battery markets.

 In 2018, the company said it was investigating ways of “materially-improving the project economics” at Letlhakane by reducing operating expenditure, particularly with regards to acid consumption.